Liverpool John Moores University participates in the William D. Ford Federal Direction Loan Programme.

 Liverpool John Moores University has been approved by the U.S. Department of Veterans Affairs (VA) to administer GI Bill benefits to eligible students.
 Our degree programmes do not have automatic approval from the VA.
 We are required to seek approval for specific degree programmes as and when eligible students enroll.

-If you know you are eligible for GI Bill benefits and have been given an offer on a degree programme at LJMU, please contact Student Administration and include the following information:
+If you know you are eligible for GI Bill benefits and have been given an offer on a degree programme at LJMU, please contact Registry Services and include the following information:

 - full name